Amazon Black Friday 2018 deals: Retailer offers limited-time sales

 - 0.08 carat 10k gold round white diamond ladies wedding band, $92.81-$238.90

-One so-called "Deal of the Day" offers as much as 30 percent off of 59 toys and games made by Hasbro.
-From four bucks to $48.50, Amazon's clock has that particular offer expiring Wednesday at 3 a.m.
-Eastern time.
+One so-called "Deal of the Day" offers included much as 30 percent off of 59 toys and games made by Hasbro that rang from four bucks to $48.50.

 $1 trillion holiday